 Therefore, if you are using any government grant, it is recommended to maintain your GPA above the eligibility criteria.
 If you have failed a class and your GPA is still above the eligibility criteria, you will probably not lose the funding.

-Things you can do if you fail a class
+How do you still get pell grant if you fail class

 Appealing the decision